4.80 from 10 reviews

 This post may contain affiliate links.
 Please read our disclosure policy.

-a slice of quiche Florentine on a blue plate
+A slice of quiche florentine on a plate with Parmesan on top.

 Quiche Florentine Ingredients

-• Extra Sharp White Cheddar Cheese: you can also use Swiss cheese or Gruyère.
+• Cheese: I like to use freshly grated Parmesan and Extra Sharp White Cheddar Cheese.
+You can also use Swiss cheese or Gruyère.

 How to Make Quiche Florentine